-Toddlers and preschoolers will love this simple paper plate Earth Day craft.
-Painting, gluing, scrunching and crunching… all the things little crafters love best!
+Toddlers and preschoolers will love this simple paper plate Earth craft.
+They’ll be painting, gluing, scrunching and crunching, doing all the things little crafters love best!

 - paper plate

 - blue paint

 - paint brush

 - green tissue paper cut into 3″ squares